archiie24/financial-transaction-intelligence/README.md

 ## Overview

-Traditional fraud models evaluate transactions largely as independent events.
-Coordinated fraud can evade this approach when individual transactions appear ordinary but multiple customers are connected through shared devices, merchants, or other entities.
+Traditional fraud detection evaluates transactions primarily as individual events.
+Coordinated fraud can evade this approach when individual transactions appear normal, while multiple customers are connected through shared devices or merchants.

-This platform adds an **entity graph layer** to conventional transaction-level fraud detection, allowing the system to capture structural relationships between:
+This platform adds an **entity-graph intelligence layer** to transaction-level fraud detection, connecting:

 - Customers
 - Devices
 - Merchants
 - Transactions

-The resulting system combines **fraud prediction, network intelligence, ring detection, alert scoring, case consolidation, and analyst-oriented investigation**.
+The system combines these relationships with behavioral and historical transaction features to generate fraud-risk scores, identify coordinated fraud rings, prioritize alerts, and consolidate related alerts into investigation cases.

 ---